Facilitation, Innovation and Innovation Ecosystems, Future of Work, Future of Cities

-Currently, Marian serves as Principal at Slalom Consulting leading their Digital Transformation consulting practice focused on emerging technology, organization design and effectiveness, and workforce development and innovation.
+Currently, Marian serves as Principal at Slalom Consulting focusing on emerging technologies, innovation and digital transformation.
 She also leads a gubernatorial advisory board composed of heads of innovation from large corporations in the State of Illinois.
 Additionally, Marian serves as Head Learning Facilitator for MIT’s Blockchain Course, and the Corporate Innovation and Innovation Ecosystems course, offered on-line by the Sloan School of Management.